 Don’t just think baked goods, either.
 It’s also good for baked fish, chicken, or Italian meatballs.
 I also use it on the kitchen counter when I’m working with dough to help keep the kitchen counters clean.
 These mats are SUPER easy to clean, even with dough stuck to them, which isn’t always the case with the counter!

 Mixing Beater/Scraper Attachment

 A super useful attachment for your Kitchen Aid stand mixer is a scraper attachment.
 Have you ever made something in your mixer and when you got to the bottom, you found ingredients that hadn’t incorporated into the batter?
-Or followed a recipe that said “scrape down the sides of the bowl”?
+Or have you followed a recipe that said “scrape down the sides of the bowl?”
 That’s because it’s super important to make sure all the ingredients are mixed appropriately for the recipe to turn out.
-Any recipe you make, including my own triple chocolate almond biscotti is so much easier to whip up with this attachment.
+Any recipe that you make, including my own triple chocolate almond biscotti, is so much easier to whip up with this attachment.

 You need to at least check this out if you’ve never used a salt pig before.
 My parents have a salt pig and I used it ALL THE TIME when I cooked in their kitchen in California.
 I miss it!
 It makes cooking and baking so easy!

 This gift may not fit in a stocking, but it’s worth adding to the list.
 Homemade mayo is the number one use for an immersion blender in my kitchen.
 But it’s also great for those that don’t want to pour hot liquid into the blender.
 Homemade tomato basil soup and white bean tortilla soup come to mind.
 This immersion blender comes with a mini food processor bowl that you can use to make chocolate chip cookie dough hummus or even a smoothie!